|March 02, 2024 - March 24, 2024||1 weeks|

 Our home is a spacious detached three floor house with a garden on three sides and a terrace at the back (to the south-west).
 There is parking space on the entranceway and also plenty on the street.

 On the groundfloor you'll find a hallway with access to a toilet, a large and bright livingroom with separate areas for lounging, computering and dining, and an open kitchen.
-On the first floor are the master bedroom, a single bedroom with half highsleeper (about 1.20m high) and the bathroom with bathtub, shower, large sink and toilet.
-There is a small extra room which we use for storage, but could be put into use as a bedroom.
+On the first floor are the master bedroom, a single bedroom with a raised bed (about 1.20m high) and the bathroom with bathtub, shower, large sink and toilet.
+There is a small extra room which we used as home office.
 On the topfloor is a large single bedroom, where we can easily put a few extra matrasses on the floor if needed.

 We share the ground floor with our sweet cat Dusty.
-The only care she needs is food; she uses a cat door and has no cat toilet for you to clean.
+The only care she needs is food and water; she uses a cat door and has no cat toilet for you to clean.
 Still a bit of attention now and then would be nice; she likes to be around people and to be talked to.

-You can use our bikes (6), hammock, kites and other beachstuff and put up a swing.
+You can use our bikes, hammocks, kites and other beachstuff and put up a swing.

 It also has the largest harbour of Europe, outside the city to the west, made accessible by car, bike, boat and on foot: really interesting for tourists.
-Where the river ends into the North Sea is the Maasvlakte (in fact two of them), new land made in the sea; it was a wonder to see this happen.
+Where the river ends into the North Sea is the Maasvlakte (in fact two of them), new land made in the sea; it was a wonder to see this happen over the years.
 There are good beaches there and through the very interesting Futureland infocentre you can visit the working harbour over land and water.

-On the road north to Amsterdam (60 km) you'll pass the historical cities of Delft (famous e.g. for it's blue pottery), The Hague (Netherland's seat of governement), Leiden (old university city) and the Keukenhof (famous park of flowering bulbs).
+On the road north to Amsterdam (100 km) you'll pass the historical cities of Delft (famous e.g. for it's blue pottery and the painter Vermeer), The Hague (Netherland's seat of governement and the International Court of Justice), Leiden (our oldest university city) and the Keukenhof (famous park of flowering bulbs).